Cherry mottle leaf virus: Host and Symptoms

 Cherry mottle leaf virus (CMLV) has a wide range of hosts.
 It infects the genus Prunus including cherry (Prunus avium) and peach (P. persica) trees.
 More specifically, CMLV infects both sweet and bitter/wild type (P. emarginata) cherry trees.
 The most common propagation host is the Chenopodium quinoa and the most common infected trees in the field are Bing and Napoleon trees.
 CMLV can be transmitted by budding and grafting with infected budwood from infected bitter cherry trees or symptomless peach trees.
-It is important to note that not all diseased hosts show symptoms which can make diagnoses challenging.
+Not all diseased hosts show symptoms which can make diagnoses challenging.
 When symptoms are observed, they are mostly found on the leaves themselves.
 Leaves can be mottled with yellow and green chlorotic patterns between the veins.
 Other leaf symptoms include leaf distortion and puckering of the younger leaves.
 The fruit that are produced can be small, flavorless and ripen later in the season.
 In general, affected trees may appear stunted.